 Notes: VIIRS nighttime light data is aggregated by county and quarter from 2014 to 2019.
 Column (7) controls nighttime luminosity in 2015 and quartiles of country characteristics.
 Observations are weighted by share of population in 2008.
-Standard errors are clustered at county level and reported in parentheses. denotes statistical significance at 0.10, at 0.05, and at 0.01.
+We report hetroskedasticity-robust standard errors in parentheses. denotes statistical significance at 0.10, at 0.05, and at 0.01.